-Why do we care about play?
+Why does the city care about play and the public realm?

-We dedicate space for play because it is a public good.
+We dedicate space for play

-Public play shows how a community values imagination and creativity
+because it is a public good.
+Play is important to the

-Play is important to the health and development of individuals and the community at large
+Public play shows how a community values imagination and creativity lay is important to the health and development of individuals and the community at large